zanymuzik/notes/TF in Practice.md

 ### Shape of the data
 - Input =  Batch size x Window size x data-dim (1 for univariate)
 - Output = Batch size x  Window size x Memory size (3 in this example)
+	- Add explanation as explained to Rishi on the phone
 - Hi = Yi (in simple RNN)
 - set input_shape = [None] to take any size (for the data-dim)
 	- so we can use the same code for any number of layers for the input data